Bolzano-Weierstrass-plan/.github/profile/README.md

 <br>

 ***Penalities***<br>
-- `Deepak` `Soobin`: For each violation of the rules, walk around the entire Augie campus by the day after the violation.
+- `Deepak` `Soobin`: For each violation of the rules, walk around the entire Augie campus by the day after the violation, or go to the gym, or swim.
 - `tlu22`: For each violation of the rules, run around the entire Augie campus by the day after the violation.
 - `Julian`: Failure to comply with the one hour rule results with punisment of completing one canvas assignment, if no assignment available 10 minute reading is required.